-- Degree to which teachers are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching; - Pupils have access to standards-aligned instructional materials; and - School facilities are maintained in good repair.
+- Degree to which teachers are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching; - Pupils have access to standards-aligned instructional materials; and School facilities are maintained in good repair

 Teacher Credentials

-Tehama County Special Education 15-16 16-17 17-18
+Tehama County Special Education 16-17 17-18 18-19

-With Full Credential 5 5 2
+With Full Credential 5 2 3

-Without Full Credential 0 0 2
+Without Full Credential 0 2 2

 Teaching Outside Subject Area of Competence 0 0 0

-Tehama County Office of Education 15-16 16-17 17-18
+Tehama County Office of Education 16-17 17-18 18-19

-With Full Credential • + 2
+With Full Credential • • 3

-Without Full Credential • + 2
+Without Full Credential • • 2

 Teaching Outside Subject Area of Competence • • 0

 Teacher Misassignments and Vacant Teacher Positions at this School

-Tehama County Special 15-16 16-17 17-18
+16-17 17-18 18-19

-Teachers of English Learners 0 0 0
+0 0 0

-Total Teacher Misassignments 0 0 0
+0 0 0

-Vacant Teacher Positions 0 0 1
+0 1 0

+I

-\ &quot;Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.
+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.

+\Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2017-18)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)